wmbusmeters/wmbusmeters/README.md

 telegrams.bin, to read raw wmbus telegrams from this file.
 These telegrams are expected to have the data link layer crc bytes removed already!

 stdin:rtlwmbus, to read telegrams formatted using the rtlwmbus format from stdin.
+Works for rtl433 as well.

 telegrams.msg:rtlwmbus, to read rtlwmbus formatted telegrams from this file.
+Works for rtl433 as well.

 simulation_abc.txt, to read telegrams from the file (which has a name beginning with simulation_) expecting the same format that is the output from --logtelegrams.
 This format also supports replay with timing.